Tytax Home Gym Reviews – Best All In Home Gym Machines

 For me, it was about finding the right mix of features, user friendliness, design, quality and warranty.

 I follow short term workout programs and keep changing them every 90-120 days.
-I didn’t want to get stuck with a squat rack or a cage where I’d have to do the same type of exercises for the rest of my life.
+I didn’t want to get stuck with a small power rack or a cage where I’d have to do the same type of exercises for the rest of my life.

-Squats and deadlifts... yeah that's great but I need more.
+Squats and deadlifts, chest press and bench press... yeah that's great but I need more.

 At the same time, I needed a home gym that would fit into my garage and something that would be easy to use.